 Interesting read: Why is my husky so small?
 4 Reasons

 Do All Huskies Have Curly Tails?

-No, not all of them, and even when they do, the “curliness” of their tails can vary.
+No, not all huskies have curly tails.
+And even when they do, the “curliness” of their tails can vary dramatically.

 Some huskies will have tails that do not curl at all and could be compared to the tail of a labrador.
 This is usually called a trailing tail.

 You will also have many huskies whose tail will change from hanging down to curling up depending on their physical and emotional state.

 Tails may raise up into a sickle position from a hanging position when excited and alert.
 The most common example of this is when you take your husky out for a walk or for his exercise, his tail will usually be held high.

 The AKC has a lot to say about the tail of the husky.
 They even compare it to the tail of a fox.

 The AKC goes on to say that the hanging tail, or “trailing tail” is normal for huskies when in repose, meaning when in a rested, or relaxed state.